How it works

 Meet five health and wellness brands that are storming the space, and learn how they're changing the industry for the better.

 The health and wellness sector is just one industry that’s seen a surge in techy solutions to age-old problems.
-Whether it’s femtech, affordable fitness clothing, or at-home aromatherapy, it’s obvious that wellness is much more than it once was.
+Whether it’s femtech, affordable fitness clothing, or at-home aromatherapy, it’s obvious that the wellness industry is much more than it once was.
 It’s a rapidly changing landscape, and the health and wellness brands dominating the space today might not be the household names of tomorrow – especially when consumers are craving more innovation, more personalisation, and fewer barriers-to-entry than ever before.
 This means it’s more important than ever to keep up with your healthcare market research.

 Check out our list of five emerging health and wellness brands to watch in 2020: